JosephSanjaya/atask-test/README.md

 - Diktat as code quality gate and static analysis
 - Gradle Version catalog for gradle dependencies single source of truth
 - Room for storing local database
+- MLKit for detecting character
+- and Math Js Api to calculate result

 ## How to Build and Install